Exerqtor/Interfaces-for-WobbleX-integration/Voron/Trident/README.md

 Notes:
 * 1 - The maximum Z travel distance will be reduced by 17mm with this mod.
-* 2 - I do not own a Voron Trident, these parts have not been physically validate.
+* 2 - I do not own a Voron Trident, these parts have not been physically validated.
 See the [Feedback](/Voron/Trident/README.md) section.

 ## BOM